YINI-lang/YINI-spec/YINI-Specification.md

 ## 9. Object Literals
 ### 9.1.
 Objects (using `{` and `}`)
-YINI supports inline objects as a value type, allowing one or more key–value pairs to be nested inside braces `{` and `}`.
+YINI supports inline objects as a value type, allowing zero, one or more key–value pairs to be nested inside braces `{` and `}`.
 An inline object behaves like a map or dictionary: each entry inside `{ ... }` is a standard YINI `key = value` pair, separated by commas.
 Objects may nest arbitrarily (an object value can itself contain another `{ ... }`).

 An object in YINI  have the following form:
 ```txt